Find Affordable College Courses

 Full Social Sciences at Ramapo College of New Jersey Report

-Rutgers University - Newark did quite well in this year’s ranking of the best schools for social sciences students.
-It came in at #7 on the list.
-Located in the city of Newark, Rutgers Newark is a public college with a large student population.
+Rutgers University - Newark ranked #7 on this year’s Best Social Sciences Schools in New Jersey list.
+Located in the city of Newark, Rutgers Newark is a public school with a large student population.

 On average, social sciences graduates from Rutgers Newark take out $25,610 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $285, assuming that the borrower is on a 10-year repayment plan.